ykakarap/kubecon-na-22-capi-lab/self-hosted.md

 Notice that the `docker-cluster-self-hosted` is listed among the clusters that it is managing.
 We got a self-hosted cluster!

-Try scaling the machine deployments on the self-hosted cluster to observe how simple it is to manage a self-hosted cluster.
+Try scaling the MachineDeployments on the self-hosted cluster to observe how simple it is to manage a self-hosted cluster.

-Do you remember how to scale the machine deployments?
+Do you remember how to scale the MachineDeployments?
 (Hint: look at [scale operation](./cluster-topology.md#more-scale-operations)).

 ## Clean up

-Before moving to the next sections of the tutorial lets convert `kubecon-na-22-capi-lab` back into out management cluster.
+Before moving to the next sections of the tutorial lets convert `kubecon-na-22-capi-lab` back into our management cluster.

 ```bash
 kind get kubeconfig --name kubecon-na-22-capi-lab > kubecon-na-22-capi-lab.kubeconfig